dahossou/sp25-cse110-lab4/expose/javascript/part2.md

 16.)
 Done in javascript file.
 17.)
 If the function is called with those parameters, modifyArray will return [2,4,6].
 The reason being is that in the for loop after reading through the array, we push the callback function into a new array.
 The callback function multiplies each number in the array by 2 and returns it.
 So when we return newArr, we are left with each number multiplied by 2 in a new array.
 18.)
 Done in javascript file.
+19.)
+The output will be 1 4 3 2.
+The reason being is that at first it sees console.log(1) which will immediately print the 1.
+After, we see the delays between the setTimeouts of 2 and 3, so 4 will be printed and since 2 has a longer delay than 3, 3 is printed before 2.